nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/whatsleft/ui/Ui.java)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `CalendarPanel`, `EventListPanel`, `TaskListPanel`.
-The 'CalendarPanel' has a 'CalendarAdder' that helps to add events and tasks to the calendar using JFxtras objects Agenda and Appointments.
+The `CalendarPanel` has a `CalendarAdder` that helps to add events and tasks to the calendar using JFxtras objects Agenda and Appointments.
 `StatusBarFooter`, `CalendarPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files